SensorLogicInc/modules/matlab/README.md

 # XEP Matlab Connector Notes

 The XEP Radar Connector is an interface which allows Matlab to interact with the X4 UWB radar remotely.

-- **vcom_xep_radar_connector**
-  This works on the HeMP2 hardware over USB; this NXP MIMXRT1062 micro-controller platform exposes USB as a virtual COM port.

-From the Matlab perspective, outside of the initial setup, the functionality of the connectors should act identical between the two versions.
+From the Matlab perspective, outside of the initial setup, the functionality of the connectors should act identical compared the SensorLogic Linux XEP MATLAB Connector.

 _In the current version, streaming radar data is not supported.
-Both connectors support a design where the user will request (poll) for data, and the particular server running will then produce a response message._
+The `vcom_xep_radar_connector` connector supports a design where the user will request (poll) for data, and the particular server running will then produce a response message._

 ## vcom_xep_radar_connector

-This version treats the USB interface as a virtual COM port.
+The `vcom_xep_radar_connector` works on the HeMP2 hardware over USB; this NXP MIMXRT1062 micro-controller platform exposes USB as a virtual COM port.

 On Windows, the device will show up in the 'Device Manager' under the 'Ports (COM & LPT)' category, with the label 'Virtual Com Port'. _The driver